 Whenever I am contemplating whether or not to rent a car on a trip, I always turn to the Lyft app to compare costs.
 I can estimate what trips will cost between the airport and hotel, plus any attractions.
 Then I compare airport parking, hotel parking, tolls, and other transportation costs to a car rental.
 You can easily estimate what trips will cost by putting in your destination and changing the origination from your current location.
 Don’t forget about surge pricing by checking your trips during busy times like rush hour, or when a venue closes since those high demand times might cost more.

 Lyft always seems to be offering me a discount.
-This week, I was getting 10% off of rides.
-I had the same discount during our July trip to San Francisco.
+I get a lot of 10% off of rides.
+I had the same discount during our July trip to San Francisco last year.
 It’s labeled as a 5-Star Reward, so I think it may be tied to my rating as a passenger.
 Just as drivers are rated, so are passengers.
 You want to make sure that you are courteous and respectful in order to earn a high rating.
 This can help you get discounts, plus drivers may tend to avoid riders with a low rating.

 Comparing Lyft and Uber

 Since they are so similar, I usually just go with whichever has the best price.
 You can open each app whenever you need a ride and compare the rates.
-This week, I only chose Uber once to use a credit from Visa Local Offers.
-Every other time, Lyft was lower, probably due to the 10% off rides discount.
+Some trips, I only choose Uber once to use up a credit from Visa Local Offers.
 However, as I said in the beginning, I tend to go with Lyft more often because they tend to be cheaper.